05/20/2014 at 3:19 PM #52263

 I realize after reading the comments above that no one is serious but is merely engaging in some spring time pissing and moaning but the fact is nobody who is anybody is “excited” about playing NC State away from home — if at all.

-I get the complaints about the heat but complaining about the heat at an August football game is like complaining about going to your mother-in-laws for Sunday dinner.There will be no self-imposed sanctions.
-We'll have this wrapped up by Friday.05/24/2014 at 7:19 AM #52332
+I get the complaints about the heat but complaining about the heat at an August football game is like complaining about going to your mother-in-laws for Sunday dinner.Beat the Holes!05/24/2014 at 7:19 AM #52332

 I just don’t like the kickoff time.
 I sit in the east side and while I can take it, it won’t create a pleasant experience for my 6 year old.